 Positive Behaviour Support

-Improving quality of life and reducing behaviour that challenges
+Improving quality of life and reducing behaviours of distress

-About 1 person in 8 with a learning disability displays challenging behaviour which may lead to injuries, psychotropic medication and disruption to family life, employment and education.
+About 1 person in 8 with a learning disability displays behaviours of distress which may lead to injuries, psychotropic medication and disruption to family life, employment and education.

-At Dimensions we use Positive Behaviour Support to help people improve their quality of life, reduce challenging behaviour, and eliminate restraint as a management strategy.
+At Dimensions we use Positive Behaviour Support to help people improve their quality of life, reduce behaviours of distress, and eliminate restraint as a management strategy.

 Our Behaviour Support team focuses on developing person-centred strategies that help people to lead full lives in the community and avoid more costly interventions.